cuevascarlos/ClinicalTrials/README.md

     - `save_path` directory to save all the fine-tuned models, reports, figures and evaluations.

+    The script will create a folder inside the directory with the name `model_name-finetuned-ner`.

     - `read_file` directory to read the file and infer.

     - `text` raw text to do inference.

+    Example:
+    ```
+    python TrainingNER.py -mode "train" -d "../datasets/PICO-breast-cancer/80-10-10" -m "../models/biobert-base-cased-v1.2" -s "../outputs/80-10-10/biobert-base-cased-v1.2"
+    ```

+4. Statistical analysis with `StatisticalAnalysis.py`

+    The script has two arguments:

+    - `directory` Directory to search for files.

+    - `model` Model on which the analysis wants to be done.

+    The script is thought to read directories and files in the hierarchy they were saved with `TrainingNER.py`.
+For each of the experiments we have defined a folder where all the models trained under each of the splits where saved inside it.
+If `model` parameter is set to *biobert-base-cased-v1.2* only the reports saved in directories that start with this name will be compared, i.e., the BioBERT models will be analyzed.
+On the other hand, if `model` is *longformer-base-4096*, LongFomer models reports will be read and compared.

+    The script generates a .txt file where the p-values for all the entities, micro, macro and weighted F1-scores are computed and it is saved in the current directory.